-and it has been decided that Mater Dei School cannot adequately cater for the student and/or maintain student / staff safety.
+Consideration of an alternative schooling option would only be considered after reasonable adjustments/measures have been implemented to support the student and it has been decided that Mater Dei School cannot adequately cater for the student and/or maintain student / staff safety.

-- Where a disciplinary issue arises which may result in expulsion, the school will investigate the circumstances surrounding the issue.
+- 1. Where a disciplinary issue arises which may result in expulsion, the school will investigate the circumstances surrounding the issue.
+The investigation must occur within one (1) week of the issue being presented.
 The Deputy Principal may direct the student not to attend school while the investigation takes place.
 An investigation will include the student being provided with information about the nature of the allegations. - 2.
-If after receiving the results of the investigation and hearing representations from the student, the Deputy Principal will make a recommendation to that effect to the Principal and advise the student and parents / carer that a recommendation has been made. - 3.
+If after receiving the results of the investigation and hearing representations from the student, the Deputy Principal will make a recommendation to that effect to the Principal and advise the student and parents / carer that a recommendation has been made, in writing.
+The written recommendation will be communicated with parents within two (2) days of receipt of results. - 3.
 The parents / caregiver or student may appeal against that recommendation to the Principal, setting out the reasons why the Principal should not act on the recommendation.
-Any appeal must be provided to the Principal no later than 3 days after the parents / caregiver have been advised of the recommendation. - 4.
-If no appeal is made within the time specified, the Principal will decide whether to accept the recommendation and advise the student and parents / caregiver of the decision. - 5.
+Any appeal must be provided to the Principal no later than three (3) days after the parents / caregiver have been advised of the recommendation.

+- 4. If no appeal is made within the time specified, the Principal will decide whether to accept the recommendation and advise, in writing, the student and parents / caregiver of the decision. - 5.
 If the student or parents / caregiver have lodged an appeal, the Principal will consider the recommendations and the reasons provided by the student or parents / caregiver for not following the recommendation and will decide whether to accept the recommendation of the Deputy Principal.
-The Principal will then consult with the Mater Dei CEO and, where appropriate, the Mater Dei Board.
-The Principal will then advise the student and parents / caregivers of the decision. - 6.
+The Principal will then consult, where appropriate, the Mater Dei Board.
+The Principal will then advise, in writing, the student and parents / caregivers of the decision. - 6.
 The decision made by the Principal will be final.